Gangs of London (video game): Premise

 At his country estate, Morris Kane, a veteran cockney gangster and leader of his own firm, breeds pigeons in preparation for an upcoming competition.
 The next morning, he is horrified to find out that all the pigeons have been slaughtered.
 Kane soon vows to take over the city.

 In Westminster, Russian crime lord Vladislav Zakharov is planning to purchase a Fabergé egg to add to his collection.
 Returning home, Zakharov finds that his mansion is torched.
 Enraged by the loss of his paintings and silver, he vows to make London suffer.

 Mason Grant, leader of the Jamaican yardie gang EC2 Crew, is out on a date with his girlfriend Chantel.
 She is later assassinated by an unseen sniper while at a cafe with Grant.
 He vows revenge in response to her death.

 Inside a gambling den, two Water Dragon Triads are intimidated by another who will do whatever it takes to win a game of Mahjong.
 During the game, a bomb goes off; killing the Triads.
 Triad leader San Chu Yang declares war on the other gangs.

-Indian-British gangster Asif Rashid, who leads the Talwar Brothers, learns that his brother has been set up and arrested by armed police (SCO19).
-Determined to bail his brother, Rashid assembles his gang to take over London.
+Indian-British gangster Asif Rashid, who leads the Talwar Brothers, learns that his brother has been set up and arrested by armed police.
+Determined to bail his brother out, Rashid assembles his gang to take over London.